The Nighthawk Star: Plot summary

 The next day he flies to the Sun asking to take him even if his body is burned, but the Sun replies that since he is a night bird it will be better to ask the stars during the evening.
 As Nightfall hits, Nighthawk flies to the skies and asks the star of the West, Orion, to take him, but his request is completely ignored.
 Nighthawk flies staggering down but regains momentum and flies back to the sky.
-Next he asks the star of the South, the Great Dog.
-However his request is mocked and rejected as well.
+Next he asks the star of the South, the Great Dog, but his request is mocked and rejected as well.
 Again he falls to the ground but flies back up.
 This time he asks the star of the North, the Great Bear.
 The Great Bear replies that his request is non-sense and that he should cool off.
-Disappointed, nighthawk flies down but recovers and asks the star of the East, the Hawk to take him.
-Hawk calls his request absurd and replies that you need status and money to become a star.
+Disappointed, Nighthawk flies down but recovers and asks the star of the East to take him, but Hawk calls his request absurd and replies that he needs status and money to become a star.

 With no more energy left Nighthawk plummets to the ground but just one foot before reaching it, he skyrockets towards the sky.
-Midway through he croaks like the hawk, “kishi, kishi, kishi….”.
+Midway through he croaks like the hawk.
 Soon his body becomes cold, his breath frozen and the air extremely thin.
 He does not know if he is falling or flying but he is in a peaceful state of mind.
 After sometime, Nighthawk opens his eyes and sees that he is glowing blue beside the star, Cassiopeia.
-Now nighthawk’s star glows on forever, even to this day.
+Now nighthawk's star glows on forever, even to this day.

-Major Themes
+Major themes

 Determination and will power are the predominant themes occurring in the story, with non-violence and self-sacrifice underlying the outline of the story as well.